EugeneGIS/Tree_ML/README.md

 # Tree_ML

-Considering the current trends in ML, I hope this repository is clear enough to explain some applications of tree-based machine learning algorithms.
+Considering the current trends in ML, I hope this repository is clear enough to explain some applications of tree-based machine learning algorithms (e.g., Boosting and Bagging strategies).

 Notably, how do we incorporate **spatial thinking and spatial statistics insights** into ML?
+I do not know, but I hope such summaries raise our curiosity.

 ## References: